 Albano Laziale is located at the foot of the Alban Hills near the lake Albano in the mid of vineyards and olive trees.

 What to see here: first, there is the Cathedral dedicated to St. Pancras martyr and the Constantine's Basilica.
 Further along, there is the Church of St. Maria della Rotonda, with a bell tower of the twelfth century.
-Further, there are still the 'Cisternoni', large underground reservoirs of water entirely carved in stone (second century), and the amphitheatre of the second century.
+Further, there are still the 'Cisternoni', large underground reservoirs (tanks) of water entirely carved in stone (from the second century), and the amphitheater also from the second century.

 Along the road between Castel Gandolfo and Nemi, you can visit Ariccia.
 To reach the village you have to cross the bridge of Ariccia, a nineteenth-century bridge that was destroyed and rebuilt after the last war.
 The complex of Piazza della Repubblica was created by Bernini at the behest of the Chigi's family between 1661 and 1664.
 They have also rebuilt the old palace in order to turn it into the home to the Chigi (pic n°4).
 It is a square-shaped building with corner towers and rich interiors.